-OVERVIEW: The Bristol-Myers Squibb Foundation (BMSF) provides funding to programs that work to improve mental health treatment of returning U.S. military personnel suffering from mental disorders.
+OVERVIEW: The Bristol-Myers Squibb Foundation (BMSF) funds programs that work to improve mental health treatment for returning U.S. military personnel suffering from mental disorders.

 IP TAKE: This foundation tends to offer substantial grant support to equally substantial organizations.
-Smaller outfits will have a difficult time attracting the funding attentions of BMSF.
+Smaller organizations will have a difficult time attracting BMSF’s notice.

 PROFILE: The Bristol-Myers Squibb Foundation, established in 1955, is the charitable giving arm of the Bristol-Myers Squibb pharmaceutical company.
-Its mental health giving is squarely focused on military vets, and works to strengthen community-based healthcare worker capacity, integrate medical care with community supportive services, and mobilize communities in the fight against mental illness.
+The foundation seeks “to improve the health outcomes of populations disproportionately affected by serious diseases by strengthening healthcare worker capacity, integrating medical care and community-based supportive services, and mobilizing communities in the fight against disease.”
+Its mental health grantmaking prioritizes military veterans’ mental well-being.

 More specifically, the foundation supports “community-based solutions to aid in the much-needed response to the mental health and community reintegration needs of veterans, military service members, their families and the families of the fallen.”